umbraco/UmbracoDocs/12/umbraco-vendr/core/key-concepts/payment-providers.md

 ---
-description: Accepting payments via Payment Providers in Vendr.
+description: Accepting payments via Payment Providers in Umbraco Commerce.
 ---

 # Payment Providers

-Payment Providers are how Vendr is able to accept multiple different methods of payment on a Site.
-Their job is to provide a standard interface between third-party payment gateways and Vendr itself.
+Payment Providers are how Umbraco Commerce is able to accept multiple different methods of payment on a Site.
+Their job is to provide a standard interface between third-party payment gateways and Umbraco Commerce itself.
 This is done in order to allow the passing of information between the two platforms.

 How the integrations work is often different for each payment gateway.
-The Vendr Payment Providers add a flexible interface that should be able to work with most payment gateways.
+The Umbraco Commerce Payment Providers add a flexible interface that should be able to work with most payment gateways.

 ## Example Payment Provider